DataDog/documentation/content/en/synthetics/guide/synthetic-test-monitors.md

 ## Overview

 When you create a Synthetic test, Datadog automatically creates an associated monitor.
-You are notified when the Synthetic test monitor alerts.
+You can setup notifications when the Synthetic test monitor alerts.

 {{< img src="synthetics/guide/synthetics_test_monitors/synthetic_test_monitor.png" alt="Synthetic test monitor" style="width:100%;">}}